 In short, a diet filled with sugars, grains, and trans fats.
 What people switched to after the heart crises scare in the ’50s.

 This is also why we now have an obesity and diabetes epidemic, yet you still see these recommendations on our national health site.
 It’s scary.
 Other causes are smoking, poor physical activity, and stress.
 Learn a lot more about it in the next section.

 Almost all studies suggest that LDL, the so-called “bad” cholesterol, is only dangerous when it is oxidized.
 And VLDL, which enters the arteries has been found to be oxidized much easier than larger LDL particles.
 When oxidation occurs, the cholesterol that was acting as a bandaid to the plaque or lesion in the arteries can harden and break off the form of a clot.
 This is obviously very bad.

 What causes oxidation?

 Trans fats and free radical damage in short.
-But learn more about who to prevent it in the section below.
+But learn more about how to prevent it in the section below.

 Cholesterol is a part of every cell membrane you have, and when you have inflammation occurring in your arteries, because of damage, your liver produces VLDL (the cholesterol that goes to your arteries to heal the problem).
 When the inflammation is chronic (because of a bad diet) the VLDL cholesterol has to hang around.
 When the VLDL has to hang around in the arteries, it runs the risk of being oxidized (if you have a lot of free radicals running around you).
 This in turn can result in the oxidized cholesterol breaking off and forming a clot.